6 August 2008

 So the ingredients this week are few–no, not even, they’re couple.

-So peel, then remove the pit, slice and place in a glass of red wine.
+Peel, remove the pit, slice, and place in a glass of red wine.
 Let soak for as long as you can stand it.
-I usually let them soak for about ten to twenty minutes.
+I usually leave them in the wine for about 10 to 20 minutes.

 3. Enjoy each delicious slice one at a time with sips of wine in between if you like.